Mysticism will always be a couple of steps ahead of science.

 And the fact of the matter is that subconscious understanding, or non-understanding, will always outstrip conscious understanding.

 I understand how human interaction works… to an extent.
-But no matter how much I deepen my insight into it, I still act and react in ways that outstrip my understanding (if only rarely these days).
+But no matter how much I deepen my insight into it, I still act and react in ways that outstrip my understanding.

 In that way, mysticism — that which is beyond understanding — will always and inevitably be a couple steps ahead of science.